 Used Hyundai Tucson Models

 The base GL was powered by a 140-hp, 2.0-liter four-cylinder engine mated to either a five-speed manual (mandatory on AWD models) or a four-speed automatic transmission.
 Standard equipment included four-wheel disc brakes, alloy wheels and heated outside mirrors.
-The GLS had a 173-hp, 2.7-liter V6 and a four-speed automatic transmission as well as additional accoutrements.
+The GLS had a 173-hp, 2.7-liter V6 and a four-speed automatic transmission as well as additional standard features.
 The top-shelf Limited model boasted items such as a sunroof, leather seats, automatic climate control and an upgraded audio system.
 As of 2009, a navigation system and a Kenwood audio system upgrade were optional.

-Read the most recent 2015 Hyundai Tucson review.
+Read the most recent 2017 Hyundai Tucson review.

 If you are looking for older years, visit our used Hyundai Tucson page.